 The Seeds for Conservation program offers native perennials grown from seed sustainably harvested by staff from LRCA Conservation Areas.
-The plants are grown in the LRCA Greenhouse by the Watershed Stewardship Technician Intern.
+The plants are grown in the LRCA Greenhouse by the Watershed Stewardship Technician, supported by a Stewardship seasonal staff person.
 With insufficient access to Northwestern Ontario native species through local nurseries, LRCA's Seeds for Conservation program provides regionally adapted seed and plants for habitat restoration projects, pollinator gardens, rain gardens, and more.
 It is used by LRCA and community partners such as Fort William First Nation, Ontario Native Women's Association, the City of Thunder Bay, EcoSuperior, Lakehead University and Confederation College.
 In-person native plant sales and sales through the LRCA webstore have generated additional revenue for this program.
-This is a new initiative at LRCA and is a great support to the growing stewardship program.
+In 2026, this initiative will enter into its third year, offering a great support to the growing stewardship program.

-Expenditures \$29,500
+Expenditures \$45,000

-Annual \$2,500 Expenses
+Annual \$45,000 Staff wages, supplies

-One-Time \$27,000 Transfer to Seeds for Conservation deferred
+One-Time

-Revenue \$29,500
+Revenue \$45,000

-Levy-All
+Grants

-Self-Generated \$29,500 Plant sales (sales to public and private land stewardship projects)
+Self-Generated \$45,000 Plant sales (sales to public and private land stewardship projects)